Skip to content

 Key Quotes

-He deserves to be called a theologian, however, who comprehends the visible and manifest things of God seen through suffering and the cross.
+That person deserves to be called a theologian, however, who comprehends the visible and manifest things of God seen through suffering and the cross.

 Martin Luther, Heidelberg Disputation, Thesis 20